deonwaju/OpenAssign/README.md

 - Display a list of news articles with an infinite scrolling feature.
 - View detailed information about each news article.
+- Smooth UI interactions built with Jetpack Compose.

+## To Do
 - Search functionality to find specific news articles.
-- Smooth UI interactions built with Jetpack Compose.
+- Allow User select news genres

 ## Architecture